justdoinc/justdo-packages/justdo-gantt/README.md

   start date the chart will display and empty point and then removes it, the data is okay.
 Need to refresh the chart to show the point again
+* a task with start time and no end time should be marked with a right arrow on the chart. for some reason the arrow is displayed only when the chart is 'zoomed-in'